codatio/codat-docs/docs/using-the-api/supplemental-data/overview.md

 Integration-specific properties not included in our standard data models may still provide you with additional benefits, enriching the data relevant for your use case.
 For example, you can enhance our `invoices` data type with an invoice `URL`, a Xero-specific field that directs the user to a source document for an invoice hosted outside of Xero.
 For QBO, the `invoices` data type can be supplemented with `SalesTermRef`, providing you with sales terms associated with an invoice.

-We have compiled a number of properties commonly used by our customers to enrich our standard data types.
+We have compiled a list of properties commonly used by our customers to enrich our standard data types.
 You can [review these in detail](/using-the-api/supplemental-data/usecases) to see how you can use supplemental data to your advantage.

 ## Support for supplemental data